Routemaster 60 is now over

 Click here to see the full list of all vehicles that attended Routemaster 60.

 To commemorate the event, the Routemaster Association has made a video of the event which can be seen on YouTube by clicking here.

 A special all-colour 80-page Souvenir Programme was produced for Routemaster 60.
-These can be puchased by clicking here.
+This can be puchased by clicking here.

-We have in stock the special Routemaster 60 blinds for the standard RM/RML front blind box, and there are only a few sets left available.
+The special Routemaster 60 blinds are for the standard RM/RML front blind box, and there are only a few sets left available.
 If you would be interested in purchasing a set, then please click here.
 The cost of these is £40.00 per set.

 For both days of the Routemaster 60 event, we operated a free circular service numbered X60 by Routemasters from outside the park and adjacent to Manor House station (stop F).

 On the Saturday - RM5 (Arriva), RM6 (Arriva), RM1357 (RedRoutemaster), RMC1485 (Ensignbus), RCL2226 (Ensignbus), and RML2344 (Tom Curtis).

 On the Sunday - RM471 (A1 Bus Co.), RML903 (Metroline), RM1357 (RedRoutemaster), RMC1485 (Ensignbus), RM1871 / SRM7 (Timebus Travel), RCL2226 (Ensignbus), RML2310 (Timebus Travel), RML2323 (RedRoutemaster), RML2366 (RedRoutemaster), and RML2394 (ThisBus.com).